 At the Eighth Ministerial Conference in December 2011, Ministers agreed to expedite work to finalize the Monitoring Mechanism and to take stock of the Cancun 28 proposals.
-Members reached agreement on the establishment of the Monitoring Mechanism, and adopted the corresponding text at the Ninth Ministerial in December 2013.
+Members reached agreement on the establishment of the Monitoring Mechanism and adopted the corresponding text at the Ninth Ministerial in December 2013.
 As a result, regular meetings of the newly established Monitoring Mechanisms now take place in dedicated sessions of the Committee on Trade and Development.
 By contrast, Members did not reach convergence on the Cancun 28 ASPs, despite intensive engagement in 2013.

 In July 2015, the G90 submitted new textual proposals on 25 S&D provisions.
 The CTD-SS worked intensively on these proposals during the fall of 2015.
-After numerous Members expressed concerns about the proposals, the discussion moved into small group meetings and began focusing on the text.
-On the basis of these discussions, the G90 tabled 16 revised proposals in the lead up to MC10 in Nairobi.
-However, Members were not able to reach convergence on the revised proposals, based in part, on major disagreement over whether the proposals should apply to all developing countries.
+After numerous Members expressed concerns about the proposals, the G90 tabled 16 revised proposals in the lead up to MC10 in Nairobi.
+However, Members were not able to reach convergence on the revised proposals, based in part on major disagreement over whether the proposals should apply to all developing countries.